 Do not fall into the trap of creating website architecture for the crawlers.
 Your priority is still to have it in line with what human users need.
 The bots are a filter, so you have to make sure that the filtering does not alter the meaning of your content.
 That is all.

 HTML is a markup language readable to all search engines, so all key elements must be written in HTML.
-What are the key elements?
+That includes:

 - Navigation items with links and labels.